Shaun Bruce: Australian state leagues and NZNBL

 Bruce joined the Logan Thunder of the NBL1 North for the 2021 season.
 He re-joined the Thunder for the 2023 NBL1 North season and earned All-NBL1 North Second Team honours.
 He re-joined the Thunder for the 2024 NBL1 North season and earned NBL1 North Second Team for the second straight year.

 Bruce joined the Wellington Saints on a short-term deal for the start of the 2025 New Zealand NBL season to cover for the absence of Shea Ili.
 He returned to Australia in mid April but re-joined the Saints in late June to once again cover for Ili following his departure from the team.
 Bruce went on to help the Saints win the NZNBL championship, scoring 13 points in the 88–83 grand final win over the Southland Sharks.

+Bruce joined the Logan Thunder for the 2026 NBL1 North season.
+On 25 April, he recorded a triple-double with 22 points, 13 assists and 12 rebounds in a 93–83 win over the Brisbane Capitals.
+On 1 May, he set an NBL1 record with 24 assists in a 103–77 win over the Mackay Meteors.
+On 5 June, he had 17 points, 13 assists and 10 rebounds in a 117–92 win over the Rockhampton Rockets.
+On 5 July, he had 30 points, 13 assists and 10 rebounds in a 101–86 win over the Northside Wizards.
+He finished the regular season as the league's assists per game leader and earned NBL1 North All Star Five First Team honours.
+For the season, he averaged 19.9 points, 13.3 assists, 6.4 rebounds and 1.3 steals per game.

 Personal life

 Bruce is the son of Steve and Julie Bruce.
 His mother was a national-level swimmer, while two of his uncles, Des and Stephen Ryan, played in the Australian Football League (AFL).
 He also has two older brothers, Aaron and Cameron.
 Aaron formerly played in the NBL, while Cameron has played many years in the lower level Victorian basketball divisions.

 Bruce is close friends with AFL player Jake Lloyd.